 Javascript Menu by Deluxe-Menu.com

-COURSE 4S - The Developmental Model of Clinical Supervision in Behavioral Health - Excerpts from SAMHSA-CSAT and NIH
+COURSE 4S - The Developmental Model of Clinical Supervision in Behavioral Health - Excerpts from SAMHSA-CSAT, NIH, and NBCC

-Collect your CEUs for these Clinical Supervision and Risk Management courses today!
-They are approved by NBCC, NAADAC, EACC-EAPA, and most mental health and addiction licensing boards nationwide.
+CEU By Net addresses all of these important clinical issues, in online CE courses approved by NBCC, NAADAC, EACC-EAPA, and most mental health and addiction licensing boards nationwide.

-You can also go straight to the Clinical Supervision Catalog or the Risk Management Catalog to enroll.
-You can print the course materials and the quizzes for FREE, if you choose, from the links at the bottom of the course descriptions in the catalog.
+You can read and print the course materials and the quizzes for FREE from the links at the bottom of the course descriptions in the catalog, before or after you enroll in a course.

 Read examples of boundary and dual relationship issues and the reasons for consistent documentation of the supervisee's work with clients.
 Learn the difference between direct vs. vicarious liability of the clinical supervisor, and understand the evolution of competence in both the supervisor and the supervisee.

-The course provides a sensitive explanation of the collaborative relationship between Supervisors and Supervisees, the Supervisor's function as role model and mentor for Supervisees, and the supervisor's role of GATEKEEPER for licensure in the profession.
+This course provides a sensitive explanation of the collaborative relationship between you—as the Supervisor—and your Supervisees, and your important supervisory function as a role model and mentor for supervisees.
+The course also explains the supervisor's role as a GATEKEEPER for licensure in the profession.

 Go here to enroll in Course 4S